Maryland Department of Housing and Community Development

 Sources: This information was verified by the MDHCD website on January 27, 2023.

-This waiting list is for Section 8 Housing Choice Voucher rental assistance in Caroline, Dorchester, Kent, Somerset, Talbot and Worcester County, Maryland.
+This waiting list is for Section 8 Housing Choice Voucher rental housing assistance in Frederick County, Maryland.

 The Maryland Department of Housing and Community Development (DHCD) Section 8 Housing Choice Voucher waiting list for Frederick County is currently closed.
 It was last open for one week in January, 2015.
 There is no notice of when this waiting list will reopen.